priya-explorer/Imbal/README.md

 - Hiring cost to replace employees
 - Impact those employees working with them that can result in adding more work to them.
 This can increase stress and impact organization’s performance

+## Imbalanced Classification
+- In this Classification problem, we try to predict the class label by studying the input data or predictor where the target(Attrition) feature is a categorical variable in nature.
+It is observed that the numbers of observations in class label 1(minority class) is significantly lower than other class label 0(majority class).
+And this type of dataset is called an imbalanced class dataset!
+Here, it is vital to identify the minority classes correctly.

+   ### Some of the few techniques used to solve this imbalaced dataset problem are:
+     1) Resampling - Using SMOTE(Oversampling) and UnderSampling

+Synthetic Minority Oversampling Technique or SMOTE is another technique to oversample the minority class.
+Simply adding duplicate records of minority class often don’t add any new information to the model.
+In SMOTE new instances are synthesized from the existing data.
+If we explain it in simple words, SMOTE looks into minority class instances and use k nearest neighbor to select a random nearest neighbor, and a synthetic instance is created randomly in feature space.
 ## Steps for Python implementation

 ### 1) EDA